lucatume/wp-browser/docs/modules/WPBrowser.md

 <hr>

-<p>Assert a plugin is installed, no matter its activation status, in the plugin adminstration screen.
+<p>Assert a plugin is installed, no matter its activation status, in the plugin administration screen.
 The method will <strong>not</strong> handle authentication and navigation to the plugin administration screen.</p>
 ```php
 $I->loginAsAdmin();
   $I->amOnPluginsPage();